 - The Diversity Visa Program helps counteract historical discrimination and allows aspiring immigrants from underrepresented countries to get a fair shot.

 DACA recipients are young people who want the chance to work hard and contribute to the country they call home.
 They need a pathway to permanent legal status now.

 - 97 percent of DACA recipients work or are in school.

 - With DACA, Dreamers were able to step out of the shadows.
 Their average wage increased by 45 percent.
 The opportunity for Dreamers and TPS workers to earn permanent legal status means rising wages and tax contributions, and broader prosperity for all workers.

 - If nothing is done to protect Dreamers, our economy would lose $460 billion from GDP and $24 billion in Social Security and Medicare tax contributions over a ten-year period.

 Permanently fixing DACA and TPS is the right thing to do.
-The Trump administration shouldn’t hold a bill hostage to push an agenda that will do nothing for working people.
+A minority in Congress should not hold a bill hostage to push an agenda that will do nothing for working people.

 - STOP dividing families by increasing deportations and criminalizing immigrants.